 Bible Verses About Laws Regarding the Poor

 In the Old Testament, God gives a set of special laws through Leviticus that show how he set up systems to care for the poor and the foreigner.
 Those who owned land were told to leave the edges of their fields for those on the fringes of society to benefit from.
-In addition, every seventh year in the “year of Jubilee,” the Israelites were told to forgive any outstanding debts to prevent overwhelming poverty.
+In addition, every seventh year in the “year of Jubilee,” the Israelites followed God’s laws by forgiving any outstanding debts to prevent overwhelming poverty.
 What a great way to not only bless others who are less fortunate, but also protect our hearts from greed!
 Take a look at what the Bible says about poverty and how God set up laws and systems to support the poor.

 “When you reap the harvest of your land, you shall not reap your field right up to its edge, neither shall you gather the gleanings after your harvest.
 And you shall not strip your vineyard bare, neither shall you gather the fallen grapes of your vineyard.
 You shall leave them for the poor and for the sojourner: I am the Lord your God.” –Leviticus 19:9-10